frances-saunders/cybersecurity-portfolio/labs/vendor-risk-assessment/checklists/vendor-evaluation-checklist.md

-# Vendor Evaluation Checklist
+# Vendor Risk Questionnaire

-This checklist is used to perform a structured review of a vendor’s security, compliance, and governance maturity.
+This questionnaire is issued to third-party vendors to assess their security and compliance posture.

 ---

-## 1. Security Program & Governance
+## Section 1 – Security Governance
-- [ ] Written Information Security Policy maintained and reviewed annually
-- [ ] Dedicated CISO or equivalent security leader
-- [ ] Security program reviewed annually by executive leadership
-- [ ] Security awareness training conducted at least annually
-- [ ] Background checks performed on all employees with sensitive access
+- Do you maintain a dedicated security team (e.g., CISO, Security Officers)?
+- Do you conduct annual security risk assessments?
+- Do you require employees to undergo background checks?
+- Do you provide mandatory annual security awareness training?

 ---

-## 2. Identity & Access Management (IAM)
+## Section 2 – Identity & Access Management
-- [ ] Supports Single Sign-On (SSO) via SAML, OAuth, or OpenID Connect
-- [ ] Role-based access control (RBAC) enforced
+- Do you support SSO (SAML, OAuth, OpenID Connect)?
-- [ ] Multi-factor authentication (MFA) enforced for all accounts
+- Is MFA required for all user accounts (not just admins)?
+- Do you enforce role-based access control (RBAC)?
-- [ ] Timely deprovisioning of terminated users
+- How quickly are terminated users deprovisioned?
-- [ ] Access reviews conducted quarterly
+- Are access rights reviewed periodically?

 ---

-## 3. Data Protection
+## Section 3 – Data Protection
-- [ ] Data encrypted at rest with AES-256 or stronger
+- How is customer data encrypted at rest?
-- [ ] Data encrypted in transit with TLS 1.2+ (preferably TLS 1.3)
+- How is data encrypted in transit?
-- [ ] Customer data logically segregated from other tenants
+- Is customer data logically separated from other tenants?
-- [ ] Secure key management via HSM/KMS
+- What key management solution do you use (e.g., HSM, KMS)?
-- [ ] Documented data retention and deletion policies
+- What is your data retention and deletion policy?

 ---

-## 4. Application & Infrastructure Security
+## Section 4 – Application & Infrastructure Security
-- [ ] Secure Software Development Lifecycle (SDLC) documented
+- Do you follow a documented Secure Development Lifecycle (SDLC)?
-- [ ] Threat modeling performed for major releases
+- Do you conduct threat modeling on major releases?
-- [ ] Regular vulnerability scanning performed
-- [ ] Independent penetration testing (annual or more frequent)
+- How often do you perform vulnerability scans?
+- Do you perform independent penetration tests?
-- [ ] Documented patch management and remediation SLA
+- What is your patch management SLA?
-- [ ] Cloud infrastructure aligned with CIS Benchmarks
+- Do you align your cloud infrastructure with CIS Benchmarks?

 ---

-## 5. Incident Response & Business Continuity
+## Section 5 – Incident Response & Business Continuity
-- [ ] Documented Incident Response (IR) plan
-- [ ] Breach notification SLA defined (e.g., 72 hours)
-- [ ] Disaster Recovery (DR) testing conducted annually
-- [ ] Recovery Time Objective (RTO) defined and acceptable
-- [ ] Recovery Point Objective (RPO) defined and acceptable
-- [ ] Business Continuity Plan (BCP) tested annually
+- Do you maintain a documented incident response plan?
+- What is your SLA for breach notification?
+- When was your last disaster recovery test?
+- What is your RTO (Recovery Time Objective)?
+- What is your RPO (Recovery Point Objective)?
+- Do you test your business continuity plan annually?

 ---

-## 6. Third-Party & Supply Chain Management
+## Section 6 – Third-Party Risk Management
-- [ ] Vendor performs due diligence on subcontractors
-- [ ] Right-to-audit clauses included in contracts
-- [ ] Data residency and sovereignty requirements supported
+- Do you assess your subcontractors for security risks?
+- Do your contracts include right-to-audit clauses?
+- How do you ensure compliance with data residency laws (e.g., GDPR)?
-- [ ] Supplier code of conduct in place
+- Do you maintain a supplier code of conduct?
-- [ ] Continuous monitoring of high-risk third parties
+- Do you continuously monitor your high-risk vendors?

 ---

-## 7. Privacy & Compliance
+## Section 7 – Compliance & Privacy
-- [ ] GDPR compliance (Data Processing Agreement, SCCs if applicable)
-- [ ] HIPAA compliance (if handling PHI)
-- [ ] CCPA compliance (if handling California residents’ data)
+- Do you provide a current SOC 2 Type II report?
+- Are you ISO/IEC 27001 certified?
+- Are you compliant with GDPR, HIPAA, or CCPA (as applicable)?
-- [ ] PCI DSS compliance (if handling payment card data)
+- Do you maintain PCI DSS compliance (if processing payments)?
-- [ ] FedRAMP/StateRAMP authorization (if servicing government clients)
+- Do you have FedRAMP/StateRAMP authorization (if applicable)?
-- [ ] ISO/IEC 27001 certification
-- [ ] SOC 2 Type II report available